 Light casual clothing is suitable, with smart casual wear for special functions.
 Warmer clothing may be necessary in winter and a hat and sunblock in summer.

 Norfolk's tap water is clean and safe to drink unless otherwise stated.
 Most drinking water is rain water collected in tanks and some hotels rely upon bore water as their primary source of drinking water.

 Australian Commonwealth Customs and Quarantine laws do not extend to Norfolk Island, however, local Territory laws apply.
 A local customs duty is imposed on most items entering the Territory.
 Some exemptions exist.
 Quarantine controls generally mirror those on the mainland.
 Imports of fruit, vegetables, flowers and seeds are prohibited as are pork and poultry from New Zealand.
-The duty-free allowance is 2.25 litre of alcohol and 250 cigarettes.

 A passport or document of identity (Australian Residents only) is required.
 If you have a current Australian or New Zealand passport, a visa for entry into Australia or New Zealand or the right to enter either Australia or New Zealand without a visa then you are granted automatic entry to Norfolk Island.
 All other visitors must obtain a Visitor's Permit (valid for 30 days) from the Norfolk Island Immigration Office prior to arrival.
 Entry and residence are controlled by the Norfolk Island Government under the Norfolk Island Immigration Act 1980.